In this 8th and final session, I make sure M&M leave with a sound

 concept, I mean the main premise of that signature

-program.
+.
 This teaching concept soon became their

 “brand concept”—the premise or idea they were putting